Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Operators_And_Assignments/Operators And Assignments.md

     }
 }
 ```
-* To use instanceof operator, compulsory there should be some relation between argument types (either child to parent or parent to child or same type).
-Otherwise, we will get compile time error saying incompatible types.
+* *To use instanceof operator*, compulsory there *should be some relation between argument types* (either child to parent or parent to child or same type). *Otherwise*, we *will get compile time error saying incompatible types*.
 ```java
 public class Main {
     public static void main(String[] args) {